DeustoDatacom/BDAP/datavis.md

 ::: notes

-multiple views, with an innovative UI.
+Multiple views, with an innovative UI.
 Different levels of viewing: overview vs detail.

 AND linked views; a selection in one part drives change in another

+= complex interaction on the part of users.

 :::